-Within the Delta 1010LT's PCI chip is a hardware digital mixer.
-Controlled by the Delta Control Panel software, it may handle all of your mixdown needs, give you extra control of all left, right and stereo levels plus pans, solos, and mutes, or simply give you an alternate or headphone mix.
+Within the Delta 410's PCI chip is a hardware digital mixer.
+Controlled by the included Delta Control Panel software, it may handle all of your mixdown needs, give you extra control of all left, right and stereo levels, as well as pans, solos, and mutes, or simply give you an alternate or headphone mix.